 Milk kefir is even easier- it just requires the cultures and milk, preferably organic, grass-fed and without synthetic vitamin D added.
 Cover the jar the same as you would water kefir, and let sit for 24 hours.
 These are 2 of the easiest ways to get more probiotics in your diet and to get accustomed to fermented foods.

 Easy, Peasy Pickles

 Pickles are one of the easiest ferments to make, and they are my personal favorite.
 I go through pickles like it’s nobody’s business.
 I can’t remember where I found the original recipe for pickles, and there are many variations (see my fermented goodness Pinterest board below for more ideas).

 This is just how I do it:

-I cut the cucumbers into little slices (like pickles for burgers since we make our own buns and burgers) and put them in an ice bath for a few hours ( this trick keeps the pickles crunchy- you can use grape leaves in the ferment to help with that as well, but I’ve never seen grape leaves locally where I’ve lived).
+I cut the cucumbers into little slices (like pickles for burgers since we make our own buns and burgers) and put them in an ice bath for a few hours -this trick keeps the pickles crunchy.
+You could use grape leaves in the ferment to help with that as well, but I’ve never seen grape leaves locally where I’ve lived.